 - Improving instructional quality

 - Managing human and other resources and processes to bring about needed improvements within the school.

-Finally, with all of the functions in place, the programs are now fully integrated into the curriculum and other activities, and the original vision of restructuring is complete.
-Continued monitoring, as well as changes and more fine-tuning will be necessary to determine the eventual success of the planning and restructuring efforts.Learn More: Click to view related resources.
+Finally, with all of the functions in place, improvement programs are now fully integrated into the curriculum and other activities.
+The original vision of restructuring is complete.
+Continual monitoring and additional fine-tuning are necessary components to make sure all the restructuring efforts stay successful.
+It’s up to school leaders to maintain a thriving educational environment for teachers and students alike.Learn More: Click to view related resources.